Maine's Death With Dignity Act

 Find out what the requirements are for obtaining a prescription for life-ending medication under Maine’s law.

-In 2019, the Maine legislature passed a death with dignity bill called the Death With Dignity Act.
+In 2019, the Maine legislature passed a death with dignity bill called the Death With Dignity Act that allows terminally ill patients to request aid in dying in certain clearly defined situations.
 Governor Janet Mills signed the bill into law June 12, 2019.
-The law allows terminally ill patients to request aid in dying in certain clearly defined situations.
+In 2025, legislators passed an amendment to the law, intended to ensure that qualified patients will be able to access medical aid in dying.

-In 2020, the last year for which statistics are available, 50 people received a prescription under the act and 30 used it to die.
-(For additional statistics, see the 2020 Patient-Directed Care at End of Life Annual Report published by the Maine Department of Health and Human Services.)
+In 2023 (the latest year for which statistics are available), 76 people received a prescription under the act, and 53 used it to die.
+(For additional statistics, see the Patient-Directed Care 2023 Annual Report published by the Maine Department of Health and Human Services.)

-This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Maine's law.
+This article first clarifies some confusing language related to medical aid in dying laws and then sets out the basics of Maine's law.

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
-The phrase "aid in dying" is becoming a more accepted way to refer to this process.
+The phrase "medical aid in dying" is becoming a more accepted way to refer to this process.

-You may also see the phrase "right to die" used in place of "death with dignity."
+You might also see the phrase "right to die" used in place of "medical aid in dying" or "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Maine advance health care directive.
 (See the end of this article for more information.)

 Death With Dignity Requirements in Maine